rw-ciena/import_yocto_bm/README.md

 # EXAMPLE USAGE

-Check the [Configuration](#PRECONFIGURATION) section above before running the script.
+Check the [Preconfiguration](#PRECONFIGURATION) section above before running the script.

 Use the following command to scan a Yocto build, create Black Duck project `myproject` and version `v1.0`, then update CVE patch status for identified CVEs: